-The fuel generally does not catch fire easily, but the risk of fire is increased when the fuel is sprayed (link, disconnecting pipe) and in the presence of fuel vapour especially when low flash point fuels are used.
+The fuel generally does not catch fire easily, but the risk of fire is increased when the fuel is sprayed or present as fuel vapour, especially when low flash point fuels are used.

 General safety precautions for fuelling procedures are given in Aircraft Maintenance Manual (AMM) - servicing chapter and in the FCOM/PER-LOD-FUL.